Frieda Hughes

 Frieda Rebecca Hughes (born 1 April 1960) is an English-Australian poet and painter.
 She has published seven children's books, four poetry collections and one short story and has had many exhibitions.
+Hughes is the daughter of Pulitzer Prize winning American novelist and poet Sylvia Plath and Ted Hughes, who was Poet Laureate of the United Kingdom from 1984 until his death in 1998.